NE-/Learning_Notes/Languages/CPP/04_Loops.md

   )
     Run the block

-  Any statement or condition can br omitted
+  Any statement or condition can be omitted
     omitted condition assumes true
  */
 for (int i{0}, j{2}; i <= 2; ++i, ++j) {}